neutrinojs/neutrino/docs/presets/neutrino-preset-react/README.md

 ## Contributing

-This preset is part of the [neutrino-dev](https://github.com/mozilla-neutrino/neutrino-dev) repository, a monorepo containing all resources for developing Neutrino and its core presets.
+This preset is part of the [neutrino-dev](https://github.com/mozilla-neutrino/neutrino-dev) repository, a monorepo containing all resources for developing Neutrino and its core presets and middleware.
 Follow the [contributing guide](../../contributing/README.md) for details.

 [npm-image]: https://img.shields.io/npm/v/neutrino-preset-react.svg